vitessio/website/content/en/docs/user-guides/operating-vitess/backup-and-restore/backup-and-restore.md

 The engine is the techology used for generating the backup.
 Currently Vitess has plugins for:

 * Builtin: Shutdown an instance and copy all the database files (default)
-* XtraBackup: An online backup using Percona's XtraBackup
+* XtraBackup: An online backup using Percona's [XtraBackup](https://www.percona.com/software/mysql-database/percona-xtrabackup)

-## VTTablet Configuration
+## VTTablet and Vtctld configuration

-The following options can be used to configure VTTablet for backups:
+The following options can be used to configure VTTablet and Vtctld for backups:

 <table class="responsive">
   <thead>